jandelgado/rabtap/README.md

 #### Broker info

 The `info` command uses the REST API of RabbitMQ to gather and display topolgy related information from the broker.

-Example:
+The `--mode MODE` option controls how the output is structured.
+Valid options for `MODE` are `byExchange` (default) or `byConnection`.

+The `--format FORMAT` option controls the format of generated output.
+Valid options are `text` for console text format (default) or `dot` to output the tree structure in dot format for visualization with graphviz.

+Examples (assume that `RABTAP_APIURI` environment variable is set):

-* `$ rabtap info --api http://guest:guest@localhost:15672/api --consumers` -
-  shows virtual hosts exchanges, queues and consumers of given broker in an tree view (see [screenshot](#screenshots)).
-Note that if `RABTAP_APIURI` environment variable is set, the command reduces to `$ rabtap info --consumers`
+* `rabtap info --consumers` - shows virtual hosts exchanges, queues and consumers of given broker in a tree view (see [screenshot](#screenshots)).
-* `$ rabtap info --mode=byConnection` - shows virtual hosts, connections,
+* `rabtap info --mode=byConnection` - shows virtual hosts, connections,
   consumers and queues of given broker in an tree view.
-* Use the `--format FORMAT` option to generate ouput in different formats, e.g. `text` for the standard console text format (default) or `dot` to output the tree structure in dot format.

-  TODO example dot
+* `rabtap info --format=dot | dot -T svg > broker.svg` - renders broker info
+  into `dot` format and uses graphviz to render a SVG file for final visualization.

 #### Wire-tapping messages